-- Are required for travel to conventions, conferences, workshops, seminars, and all foreign travel. - Must be filed at least two weeks before you leave on your trip. - Agree with your Supervisor/Chair on which expenses to pay any part of your travel, then you must remember the following:

-you will be expected to cover and which expenses will be paid by the Department.

-- Always have commitment in writing (and copy the secretary on the email). - Let the Secretary know what the source of funding will be (CLAS travel, a grant, dept., etc.).

-• The Shared Services (CLAS) will process the Travel Authorization on your behalf.
+- Are required for travel to conventions, conferences, workshops, seminars, and all foreign travel. - Must be filed at least two weeks before you leave on your trip. - Agree with your Supervisor/Chair on which expenses you will be expected to cover and which expenses will be paid by the Department. - Always have commitment in writing (and copy the secretary on the email). - Let the Secretary know what the source of funding will be (CLAS travel, a grant, dept., etc.). - The Shared Services (CLAS) will process the Travel Authorization on your behalf.